 Even with the exponential growth of its clinical services, MAO remains committed to its roots in prevention education.
 Through representation at health fairs, speaking engagements, school and community presentations, MAO expands awareness of health-related topics, including HIV/AIDS, Hepatitis C, and other life-threatening illnesses.
 These efforts reach more than 4,500 from all ages and walks of life.

-2017 marked 30 years of compassion and care for MAO.
-In recognition of the evolving nature of the MAO model, the organization rebranded itself as Medical Advocacy & Outreach (MAO) in January of 2017.
+In recognition of the evolving nature of the MAO model, the organization rebranded itself as Medical Advocacy & Outreach (MAO) in January of 2017 as part of its 30th anniversary observances.
 The organization born out of the hearts of those Montgomery residents, now serves all of South Alabama.
 In fact, today, MAO is the largest organization of its kind in South Alabama.
+2022 will mark 35 years of compassion and care for MAO.